heavyblotto/memorativa/docs/memorativa-design.md

   ```
 - **Pattern Application**: Apply detected patterns to output generation.

 This function is designed to take an `output` tensor and modify it based on a list of detected `AspectPattern` objects.
 It iterates through each pattern and applies a transformation to the output, weighted by the pattern's significance score.
-This function is likely used to incorporate the influence of detected spatial patterns into the generation or modification of outputs in Memorativa.
+This function is used to incorporate the influence of detected spatial patterns into the generation or modification of outputs in Memorativa.

   ```python
   def apply_aspect_patterns(